-It must be noted that it is not necessary that the autotrophic component must have roots.
-This is the reason why; some bacteria fall under this category as they can produce their food themselves.
+It must be noted that the it is not necessary that the autotrophic component must have roots.
+This is the reason why, some bacteria fall under this category as they are able to produce their food themselves.

 The main function of the heterotrophic component or the animals (primary consumers or herbivores) includes: